petrelharp/popbio/README.md

 or uoaec@uoregon.edu.

 I am committed to making our classroom an inclusive and respectful learning space.
-Being respectful includes using preferred pronouns for your classmates.
 Your classmates come from a diverse set of backgrounds and experiences;
 please avoid assumptions or stereotypes, and aim for inclusivity.
 Let us know if there are classroom dynamics that impede your (or someone else’s) full engagement.